Catherine Parr: Queen of England and Ireland

 Catherine married Henry VIII on 12 July 1543 at Hampton Court Palace.
-She was the first Queen of England also to be Queen of Ireland following Henry's adoption of the title King of Ireland.
+She was the first queen of England also to be queen of Ireland following Henry's adoption of the title king of Ireland.
+She was also the third of his wives to be named Catherine, although she spelled it "Kateryn" in signatures.
 Catherine and her new husband shared several common royal and noble ancestors, making them multiple cousins.
-By Henry's mother and Catherine's father they were third cousins once removed sharing Ralph Neville, 1st Earl of Westmorland, and Lady Joan Beaufort (granddaughter of Edward III) and by their fathers they were double fourth cousins once removed, sharing Thomas Holland, 2nd Earl of Kent (son of Joan of Kent) and Lady Alice FitzAlan (granddaughter of Henry, 3rd Earl of Lancaster) and John of Gaunt, 1st Duke of Lancaster (son of Edward III) and Katherine Swynford.
+By Henry's mother and Catherine's father they were third cousins once removed, sharing Ralph Neville, 1st Earl of Westmorland, and Lady Joan Beaufort (granddaughter of Edward III), and by their fathers they were double fourth cousins once removed, sharing Thomas Holland, 2nd Earl of Kent (son of Joan of Kent) and Lady Alice FitzAlan (granddaughter of Henry, 3rd Earl of Lancaster) and John of Gaunt, 1st Duke of Lancaster (son of Edward III) and Katherine Swynford.

 On becoming queen, Catherine installed her former stepdaughter, Margaret Neville, as her lady-in-waiting, and gave her cousin Maud, Lady Lane and her stepson John's wife, Lucy Somerset, positions in her household.
 Catherine was partially responsible for reconciling Henry with his daughters from his first two marriages, and also developed a good relationship with Henry's son Edward.
 When she became queen, her uncle Lord Parr of Horton became her Lord Chamberlain.